This is a partial list of guest speakers, and regularly scheduled instructors.

 Ana Ramirez-Palmer, M.A., earned her M.A. from the Augustine Institute and a Certificate in Advanced Catechetics from the University of Sacramento.
 Ana retired from 33 years in State government service, ten years of which were as a warden in the California prison system.
 She and her husband, Steve, serve their parish as youth ministers and catechists.

 Diane Walsh, M.A., C.P.G., is a credentialed gerontologist with an AA, BS, and MA in Gerontology.
-She minored in religious studies, has training in C.P.E. and attended the University of Sacramento.
-Diane is a part-time instructor in the Gerontology Department at CSU, Sacramento and has worked as a hospice chaplain.
-Spirituality, end-of-life issues, and dementia are the areas to which she has dedicated most of her time and studies.
-She has a weekly prayer group for the residents of a memory-care facility and helps facilitate a caregiver-support group.
+She has a minor in religious studies, has training in Clinical Pastoral Education (C.P.E.) and attended the University of Sacramento.
+Diane was a hospice chaplain and is currently an instructor at CSU, Sacramento teaching courses relating to aging and death and dying.
+Spirituality, death and dying, and dementia are the areas to which she has dedicated most of her time and studies.

 Fr.
 Art Wehr, S.J., graduated from the University of San Francisco.
 Two years later, he entered the Society of Jesus.
 He earned an M.A. in Philosophy from Fordham University and an S.T.D. in Theology at the Gregorian University in Rome.
 He was ordained at St. Mary’s Cathedral in San Francisco and currently serves as parochial vicar at St. Ignatius Parish, Sacramento.